Back to Blog

 For a detailed overview of how treatment works and what is included, visit our ketamine cost page.

-Transparency matters, so here is exactly what your monthly fee covers at Tovani Health.
+Transparency matters, so here is exactly what your monthly fee at Tovani Health covers.

-Physician oversight.
-Regular check-ins with your prescribing physician to assess your response, adjust dosing if needed, and address any questions or concerns.
+Ongoing physician oversight.
+Regular check-ins to assess your response, troubleshoot issues, and address any questions or concerns.
 These consultations are part of your monthly fee.

 Review our safety protocols to understand the level of medical oversight involved in your care.